ordpool-space/ordpool/README.md

 ### use the linked ordpool-parser

-Once you have completed the previous steps to `npm link` the local copy of `ordpool-parser`, follow these steps to use it in your local frontend project or backgend project. (the parser is used in both projects)
+Once you have completed the previous steps to `npm link` the local copy of `ordpool-parser`, follow these steps to use it in your local frontend project or backend project. (the parser is used in both projects)

 1. Enter the project directory